mdsufz/MuDoGeR/README.md

 # MuDoGeR simplified usage

+Currently, MuDoGeR v1.0 only works with paired-end sequences.
+Future updates will add tools to work with long-read sequencing samples.
 MuDoGeR was designed to work module by module, starting from pre-process (Module 1).
 Additional modularity will be added in future updates to allow the user to run specific parts of the pipeline.
-Currently, MuDoGeR v1.0 only works with pair-end sequences.
-Future updated will add tools to work with long-read sequencing samples.

 **MuDoGeR** is an easy-to-use wrapper of several tools organized within modules.
 The individual modules can be called independently.